 - Learn from your dry cakes but don’t fret!
 Next time add more fat to the batter (in the form of milk, butter, egg, or even sour cream or yogurt).
 For now, moisten those cakes with simple syrup, chocolate syrup, or any number of other sweet liquids.

-- Here’s another fun trick to keep your cake from dying out next time around: before your cake is completely cooled, wrap it tightly and put it into the freezer.
+- Here’s another fun trick to keep your cake from drying out next time around: before your cake is completely cooled, wrap it tightly and put it into the freezer.
 The fridge will dry it out but the freezer will lock in the moisture.
 You can unfreeze and frost as usual.
 (And you’ll be surprised at how moist that cake is!)

 Baking Tip #6: How to Deal with a Burnt Cake